 - Head pain of a new type or severity

 - Tender cervical (in neck) or axillary (in arm pits) lymph nodes

 Fatigue accompanies many ailments.
 When it strikes as a symptom of a migraine attack, it can make it very difficult to perform normal activities.
 Often, fatigue doesn’t go away with the pain.
-The migraine sufferer may experience fatigue the days following a migraine episode.
+The person living with migraine may experience fatigue the days following a migraine episode.

-Talking to your doctor about your migraine fatigue
+Talking to your doctor about migraine and fatigue

 Your doctor will ask you questions about your migraine symptoms, how often they occur, how severe they are and how long they last.
 Keep a migraine journal to record information on your symptoms, including migraine fatigue.